thesamrooney/thesamrooney.com/content/en/post/taguchi-arrays.md

 In the end, due to the complexity of the problem and the relative simplicity of the alternative solution, I can only suggest that you use the preconstructed orthogonal arrays found from various sources online.

+# My Own Experiment

+Rather than simply lecturing on the benefits of Taguchi arrays, I figured I'd put my money where my mouth is and perform a Taguchi-based experiment myself.
+In this section I will be optimizing the

+## Experiment and Variables

 # Resources

 [Penn State University Lecture Notes](https://www.me.psu.edu/cimbala/me345/Lectures/Taguchi_orthogonal_arrays.pdf)